 And that inspiration gave birth to the Nannycare brand!

 There were some striking reasons why goat milk seemed the more obvious choice over cow’s milk.

-While both milks are nutritionally close, goat milk has certain similarities to the gold standard of breast milk, more than cow’s milk.
+While both milks are nutritionally close, goat milk has certain similarities to the gold standard of breast milk.
 It forms naturally soft curds¹ in the baby’s tummy making it a soft and gentle milk.
 It also has higher natural levels of nucleotides, taurine and free amino acids (than cow’s milk), closer to the levels in breast milk².

 Goat milk is one of the oldest sources of human nutrition and over history was often turned to if breast feeding was not available.
 But when infant formulas were first developed, they were largely made from cow’s milk, apparently only because its wide availability.
 By the 1990’s goat milk-based formulas were readily accepted in many countries outside Europe – but in Europe and the UK, legislation restricted choice to cow’s milk-based options only.

 We passionately believed it was important the goat milk choice was made available to UK Mums.
 We spent decades investing in research and clinical trials 3 4 5 to bring about a change in EU & UK legislation and eventually succeeded in March 2014.
-Yes, we did have champagne in the office that day!
 And we didn’t stop there, we continue to invest in goat milk formula research.

 It has been the tireless efforts of the Nannycare team and the passionate support of the families who have used our milk over the years that have helped us achieve this and make Nannycare into the UK’s number one Goat Milk Formula today.

 Nannycare is still a family-owned business with a caring and passionate team.
 Our values still sit at the heart of everything we do…